ceph/ceph/doc/rbd/qemu-rbd.rst

             +------------------------+ +------------------------+

-Ceph Block Devices can integrate with the QEMU virtual machine.
+Ceph Block Devices attach to QEMU virtual machines.
 For details on QEMU, see  `QEMU Open Source Processor Emulator`_.
 For QEMU documentation, see `QEMU Manual`_.
 For installation details, see `Installation`_.